High Desert Midwifery, LLC

 I don't want to have an ultrasound, do you require one?

-• No, we do not require clients to have ultrasounds to birth at home.
+• No, I do not require clients to have ultrasounds to birth at home.

 We live in an RV, can we still have have a home birth?